-My favourite thing about studying here is definitely the people I've met, but also, the access to help from lecturers that make studying my degree that bit easier.
-They are always on hand and willing to help if you put in the effort to seek it.
+My favourite thing about studying at City was the people I've met, but also, the access to help from lecturers that made studying my degree that bit easier.
+They were always on hand and willing to help if you put in the effort to seek it.

 Have you had the opportunity to do any placements or study abroad as part of your course?

 I have had the opportunity to study abroad and do placements, and while these intrigued me, I chose to do a summer placement with NCS as a Senior Mentor on their programme called the Challenge.
 The careers events put on by City enlightened me to this prospect.